-(6) Records of a Regularly Conducted Activity.
+(6) Records of Regularly Conducted Activity.
 A record of an act, event, condition, opinion, or diagnosis if:

-(A) the record was made at or near the time by - or from information transmitted by - someone with knowledge;

-(B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, whether or not for profit;

-(C) making the record was a regular practice of that activity;
+- (a) the record was made at or near the time by or from information transmitted by someone with knowledge; - (b) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, whether or not for profit; - (c) making the record was a regular practice of that activity; - (d) all these conditions are shown by the testimony of the custodian or another qualified witness; and - (e) the opponent does not show that the source of information or the method or circumstances of preparation indicate a lack of trustworthiness

-Adopted - 2012-13 National High School Mock Trial Championship®.
-All rights reserved.
-(Rev. 10/11/14)

-(D) all these conditions are shown by the testimony of the custodian or another qualified witness; and

-(E) neither the source of information nor the method or circumstances of preparation indicate a lack of trustworthiness.

-(7) Absence of a Record of a Regularly Conducted Activity.
+(7) Absence of Regularly Conducted Activity.

 Evidence that a matter is not included in a record described in paragraph (6) if:

-(A) the evidence is admitted to prove that the matter did not occur or exist;

-(B) a record was regularly kept for a matter of that kind; and

-(C) neither the possible source of the information nor other circumstances indicate a lack of trustworthiness.
+- (a) the evidence is admitted to prove that the matter did not occur or exist; - (b) a record was regularly kept for a matter of that kind; and - (c) the opponent does not show that the possible source of information or other indicated a lack of trustworthiness.